amrit06/assignment/README.md

 # assignment
-this is first branch of assignment
+this is first branch of assignment. going to merge this to master